g2384/Life-In-The-UK/Facts.md

 - Slaves came primarily from West Africa.
 Travelling on British ships in horrible conditions, they were taken to **America and the Caribbean**, where they were made to work on **tobacco and sugar plantations**.
 - The living and working conditions for slaves were very bad.
 Many slaves tried to escape and others revolted against their owners in protest at their terrible treatment.
 - Quakers: They set up the first formal anti-slavery groups in the late 1700s, and they petitioned Parliament to ban the practice.
-- William Wilberforce, an evangelical Christian and a member of Parliament, also played an important part in changing the law.
+- **William Wilberforce**, an evangelical Christian and a member of Parliament, also played an important part in changing the law.
 Along with other abolitionists (people who supported the abolition of slavery), he succeeded in turning public opinion against the slave trade.
 - In 1807, it became illegal to trade slaves in British ships or from British ports
 - In 1833 the Emancipation Act abolished slavery throughout the British Empire.
 The Royal Navy stopped slave ships from other countries, freed the slaves and punished the slave traders.
 - After 1833, 2 million Indian and Chinese workers were employed to replace the freed slaves.
 They worked: